fifth-sense/git_geek/README.md

-this repo is created to learn git
-*step by step guide to git tutorial
+this repo is created to learn git conflict from local *step by step guide to git tutorial

 initialize local repo to a git repo